 Uber Headquarters, San Francisco, SHoP Architects, Akzo Nobel, Interpon, Lumiflon, Jason O Rear Photography_1

 Brick and the Machine, Culver City, Abramson Architects, Pure Freeform, LUMIFLON USA, Sean Costello Photography

-The movable louver system of the Machine allows for temperature and glare control to the building's interior.
-The designers/manufacturers at describe, “These panels are operable, offering the ability to move the screens and take in the best views of California while offering interior air flushing.
-Via a dynamic perforation on the panel, perforated and fabricated by Arktura, the material also offers a unique shadow line on the interior that changes throughout the day.”
+The movable louver system of the Machine allows for temperature and glare control to the building’s interior.
+The designers/manufacturers at Pure + Freeform describe, “These panels are operable, offering the ability to move the screens and take in the best views of California while offering interior air flushing.
+Via a dynamic perforation on the metal panel, perforated and fabricated by Arktura, the material also offers a unique shadow line on the interior that changes throughout the day.”

+Uber Headquarters, San Francisco, SHoP Architects, Akzo Nobel, Interpon, Lumiflon, Jason O Rear Photography_1